 This section outlines in detail how we extract semantic concept relations from Wikipedia.
-The overall workflow is shown in Fig. 2.
-We start with a preparatory step to extract all relevant articles from Wikipedia.
-For each article we perform the following four sub-steps:
+The overall workflow is shown in Fig. 3.
+We start with a preparatory step to extract all articles from Wikipedia.
+For each article we perform the following six sub-steps: